Zertz/Zertz.github.io/index.md

 ---
 layout: page
-title: About
+title: About me
-permalink: /about/
 ---

 I studied in electrical engineering in college, where I learned quite a few things I can't remember today.
-I am currently based in Magog, a small-ish city east of Montreal with plenty of beautiful roads to ride that sweet cyclocross.
+I am currently based in Magog, a smallish town east of Montreal with plenty of beautiful roads to ride that sweet cyclocross.
 Quite tall, mostly self-taught, always thriving to learn, probably listening to music and usually available for a drink.
 Open to remote work and will consider moving for an awesome opportunity.

+## Things I enjoy doing

+- Riding my bike
+- Drinking lattes
+- Listening to music
+- Contributing to the dev community
+- Reading tech articles

 ## Technologies I know & love